 8. Is there awards and scholarship funding available?

-There are various sources of awards and scholarship opportunities for PhD program.
+There are various sources of awards and scholarship opportunities for the PhD program.
 The Graduate Law Program will automatically consider all successful applicants who have been offered admission to the PhD program for any funding that we have available.
 In addition if you are an international student, UBC will automatically grant an International Tuition Scholarship of $3200.00 per year for the duration of your program.
 There are no separate applications for both the internal Graduate Law funding or the UBC International Tuition Scholarship.

 9. How many intakes per year do you have?

-Our PhD programs begin in September and we only admit students once per year for both programs.
+The PhD programs begin in September and we only admit students once per year for both programs.
 Please refer to the Graduate Admissions section of the Allard School of Law website.